NoorFatimaCS/my-first-project/README.md

 age = current_year - birth_year
 print("Your age is:", age)

-Output Example:
+✅ Example Output:

 Enter current year: 2025
 Enter your birth year: 2005
 Your age is: 20

 ---

-2. Voting Eligibility
+3️⃣ Voting Eligibility

 This program checks if a person is eligible to vote based on their age.

-Code:
+🖥 Code:

 age = int(input("Enter your age: "))